identity2/Hugo-Blog/content/posts/gsoc-2017-conclusion.md

 <br />

-Thanks to the designer team, new UI elements and graphic assets for PowerUp are more minimalistic, sleek, and modern.
+Thanks to the designer team, new UI elements and graphic assets for PowerUp are more minimalist, sleek, and modern.
 I believe that they really defined a great art style for the project which adolescent girls will truly enjoy.

 ## Challenges